fpereiro/dale/readme.md

    var isNode = typeof exports === 'object';
 ```

-This is the most succinct form I found to export an object containing all the public members (functions and constants) of a module.
+This is the most succinct form I found to export an object containing all the public members (functions and constants) of a javascript module.

 ```javascript
    if (isNode) var dale = exports;